mariavinaq/codex/README.md

 ### Problem Space

 Developers often look for pre-existing solutions to common problems, such as UI elements, useful functions, or code setups, and scavenge for solutions in places like Stack Overflow Q&As, blog posts, or generally text-heavy platforms.
 There are more targetted platforms for sharing code snippets, such as GitHub gists, but lack visual emphasis or an engaging experience.
-There exist platforms for sharing code snippets with visual emphasis, such as CodePen, but moreso focus on the coding environment rather than a community-driven sharing experience.
+There exist platforms for sharing code snippets with visual emphasis, such as CodePen, but moreso focus on the coding environment rather than a user-driven sharing experience.

 Codex aims to fill a perceived gap in the global developer community by offering a scrolling-feed style, social media-like, experience for discovering and sharing code snippets through posts, effortlessly.